-New rules aimed at making gas safety records easier to obtain are likely to become law on 6 April 2018 (or 1 April if you read some official documentation).
+New rules aimed at making gas safety records easier to obtain are to become law on 6 April 2018.
 They will apply to England and Wales.

 Complete gas safety record up to 2 months early

 Instead of having a safety record running between specific annual dates, a new MoT style check allows landlords to carry out the work up to two months before the due date but keep the same annual check date.

 The renewal date is known as the “deadline date” in the amended regulations:

 Determination of date when next safety check is due under regulation 36(3)

 36A.- (1) Where a safety check of an appliance or a flue … is or was completed within the period of 2 months ending with the deadline date, that check is to be treated … as having been made on the deadline date.

 (4) In this regulation “the deadline date”, in relation to a safety check for an appliance or flue, means the last day of the 12 month period within which the check is or was required to be made ….

 As such, if a gas safety record is done no more than 2 months before the 12 months deadline date, it’s treated as though it were done on the deadline date (although both dates should be recorded so an audit trail can be shown).

 Engineer completes a gas safety record on 10 February 2018 which means the next check is due by 10 February 2019 (the “deadline date”).
 On 5 January 2019, the next gas safety record is completed (about 5 weeks early).
 The next check will be due on 10 February 2020 despite being done early because the “deadline date” has been retained under the new legislation.
 Under the previous rules using this example, the next record would have been due on 5 January 2020.